k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

 Examples:

+- Adding a new table, PAYMENT_DETAILS, to the  Development environment.
+This table did not exist in Production environment.

 - Adding the PAYMENT_METHOD column to PAYMENT table in the Development environment.
 This column did not exist in the PAYMENT table of the Production environment.

-- Adding a new table, PAYMENT_DETAILS, to the  Development environment.
-This table did not exist in Production environment.
+Each of these is described below:

   #### LU Schema - Adding New LU Table

-  - Add [a decision function](/articles/14_sync_LU_instance/05_sync_decision_functions.md) to check the TDM_SOURCE_PRODUCT_VERSION Global.
+  Add [a decision function](/articles/14_sync_LU_instance/05_sync_decision_functions.md) to check the TDM_SOURCE_PRODUCT_VERSION Global.
 The decision function returns a  **true** value if the table exists in the source environment.
 The source environment version is taken from  **TDM_SOURCE_PRODUCT_VERSION** Global.

-  - Example:
+  Here is one example of source code to implement this:

     ```java
     String luName = getLuType().luName;
     String tdmSourceProdVersion = "" + ludb().fetch("SET " + luName + ".TDM_SOURCE_PRODUCT_VERSION").firstValue();